 - In Cricklade – Johanne CHAUNDELER

 In November 2016 the CFA Executive Committee approved the formation of Chapter 27 to promote further research on this genetic family.
-Chapter Research Director Graham Sheppard, a Chandler descendant via the female line, has already been able to extend the ancestry of each of the known Wiltshire and Kent families lines this year, and these developments are reflected in the table of Earliest Known Ancestors above.
+Prior to his death in February 2018, Chapter Research Director Graham Sheppard, a Chandler descendant via the female line, was able to extend the ancestry of each of the known Wiltshire and Kent families lines, and these developments are reflected in the table of Earliest Known Ancestors above.

 The first occurrences of Thomas (born about 1623) found so far are of him being the father of six children who were baptised in Christ Church, Swindon, Wiltshire, England between 1644 and 1656.
 Thomas is thought to have died before the birth of the sixth child.
 Of the six children there was one boy, also named Thomas born in 1650.
 In those days Swindon was just a small rural town with a population of less than a thousand people, as the Great Western Railway (on which the ‘new’ town of Swindon was built) was over 200 years away!
 In the Tax Census of 1697 there were 270 families listed, which included the occupations of the head of household.
 Thomas born 1650 is listed as being a mason, as was his son Thomas (born 1678) in the Tax Census of 1701.
 In 1697 masons counted for about 5% of the families listed, among other occupations such as “slater, tayler, combemaker, inholder, sadler, carpenter, shoemaker, barber, currier, clerk, glasier”.
 There was even someone occupied as a chandler, whose surname was Herring!
 The occupation of mason was probably very arduous, extracting the stone from the quarries using hand tools, as mechanisation was yet to arrive.
 By 1801 the population of Swindon was still less than 1,200 people.